Disneyland Moves Out Resort Hotel Reservations To Beginning Of July

 The coronavirus pandemic continues to alter the everyday plans of people everywhere, and that includes trips to Disneyland.
-With unprecedented closures affecting the Disney theme parks around the world, many still don’t know when the magic will resume again for their vacations.
+With unprecedented closures affecting Disney theme parks around the world, many still don’t know when the magic will resume again for their vacations.
 For those in California, Disneyland has now pushed back all resort hotel reservations to no earlier than the beginning of July.

-With a lot of things still unknown, most of the theme parks of The Walt Disney Company are still closed “until further notice.”
-There isn’t much to go on as far as actual dates for their reopening.
+With a lot of things still unknown, most of the theme parks operated by the Walt Disney Company are still closed “until further notice.”
+There isn’t much to go on as far as actual dates for reopening.
 Government restrictions and guidelines will play a large part in that determination.

 “For Guests who are interested in modifying their existing travel dates or making a new reservation for a future vacation, reservations are currently available for travel dates July 1, 2020, and later.”